bottix0x/Wingman/README.md

 # Wingman
 Need a wingman?
 Wing woman 😉?
-Connect to &amp; with surrounding cities of others looking for the same.
-A friend for the night.
+People who want a friend for the night.